Hot news on the phase structure of the SMEFT: Calculation

 where $\overline{\mu}$ is the renormalization scale.

 All our results turn out to be $\xi$-independent and finite.
-The first statement is trivial; all 3D parameters are physical at order $g^4$.
+The first observation is the result of a trivial fact: all 3D parameters are physical at order $g^4$.
 It is only at higher-order that they receive corrections from 3D higher-dimensional operators which must be taken into account to achieve gauge independence in the physical basis~\cite{Chala:2025aiz,Bernardo:2025vkz}.
-We have checked this is indeed true in all matching equations we present in the following.

 The second statement can be understood as follows in the massless Higgs limit ($\mu^2 = 0$).
-Any divergences in the matching are either UV or infrared (IR).
-The UV ones can be accounted for by the running of the 4D renormalizable counterpart of 3D parameters; however dimensional analysis implies that these are not renormalized by SMEFT operators; see also Refs.~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga}.
-On the other hand, IR divergences can be read from the UV divergences of the 3D EFT; but the running of 3D masses, which occurs first at two loops, involves no SMEFT coefficients at order $g^4$~\footnote{Schematically, $\dot{m}_{\phi}^2 \sim \lambda_{\phi^4}^2$, but where the ellipses stand for other SMEFT contributions.
-Therefore, the running of $m_\phi^2$ scales with powers like $\lambda c_{\phi}$ or $\lambda^2 c_{\phi\Box}$, all of which are of order $g^6$.}.
-When including the Higgs mass, one can easily see that SMEFT operators do renormalize SM operators at one loop.
-However, our power counting shows that such divergences appear beyond order $g^4$, so their effect on the running can be neglected.
+UV divergences are absorbed by the running of 4D renormalizable parameters, which are not renormalized by SMEFT operators~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga}.
+IR divergences follow from the UV ones of the 3D EFT, but since 3D masses run only at two loops, SMEFT effects enter only at $\mathcal{O}(g^6)$~\footnote{Schematically, $\dot{m}_{\phi}^2 \sim \lambda_{\phi^4}^2$, but $\lambda_{\phi^4}\sim \lambda T + (c_\phi + \lambda c_{\phi\Box}+\cdots) T^2\,,$ where the ellipses stand for other SMEFT contributions. }.